Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

 \section{The Proposed Methodology}

 In this section, we describe the proposed methodology for estimating the CATE based on spatio-temporal data.
 We begin by defining the causal estimands and then introduce the new CATE estimator.
-Finally, we derive the asymptotic properties of the proposed estimator and discuss testing the null hypothesis of no heterogeneity.
+We then derive the asymptotic properties of the proposed estimator, develop an inferential procedure, and formalize a test for the null hypothesis of no heterogeneity.